 What was Exposed and How?

-The London-based security firm created a database of exposed information from some of the biggest data dumps between 2012 and 2019.
+A UK-based firm created a database of exposed information from some of the biggest data dumps between 2012 and 2019.
 This includes records from well-known data dumps such as Adobe, Last.FM, Twitter, LinkedIn, and others.
 What’s more, the records within the database includes some highly-sensitive such as emails and passwords.
 The exact reason for compiling this database is not yet clear.

 NOTE: Company’s data and customer records were not exposed, incident involved only previously reported data breaches collections.